nick88msn/swift-ui-notes/notes.md

 They take a view and return a new one (remember they are structs, they are read only in memory so we return always a new one).

 P.S.
 (ViewModifiers do not have var body so you do not need the SwiftUI Template when implementing on a single new file)

+## Animation
+- Important takeaways about Animation
+  - Only changes can be animated.
+Changes to what?
+    - ViewModifier arguments
+    - Shapes
+    - The existence (or not) of a View in the UI